 As in life, nothing is perfect.
 I feel that there are so many plusses about this lovely kettle, that they outweigh whatever negatives there might be.
 That, however, is my very own opinion.
 You will have to create your own, so I have researched and dug up a few negative things that others have said.
 After all, it’s only fair…

-- A couple of years ago (roughly 2-3) there were some complaints that on occasion, a new kettle was not whistling the way it should.
+- A couple of years ago (roughly 2-3) there were some complaints that on occasion, a new Simplex Kettle was not whistling the way it should.
 It was determined that some of the lids were faulty.
 The company corrected the issue, customers were sent out either new kettles or new lids (free of charge of course) and the problem has since, it seems, been eliminated.

 - I dug up one complaint where a person had to actually have the inside of their kettle re-tinned after a few uses.
 They claimed that the inside bottom had developed a black residue that would come off on the cloth that was used to dry it.
 No more problems after re-tinning and they have since then used it many, many more times.
 Even though re-tinning is more common for pots and pans, tea kettles can also be re-tinned.

 - It seems that for some, the lid fits a little too snugly.
 But then again, unless it’s snug, the whistle won’t work properly.
 It’s supposed to be snug.

 - Another complaint was that if it is filled beyond the “fill level” it leaks scalding water when pouring and your hand will burn.
 As with any product, one must be careful and follow directions.
 In almost all the reviews I read, people were very satisfied with the pouring aspect of the kettle.